Police: 17-Year-Old Boy Shot, Killed Near Rec Center In Philadelphia's Kingsessing Neighborhood

 PHILADELPHIA (CBS) — The gun violence crisis in Philadelphia is at a boiling point.
 Another teenager has been gunned down Friday night.

 Just like Thursday night, gunshots ran out again at a city rec center, ending a young person’s life.
-It happened by the Francis Myers Recreation Center on the 5800 block of Kingsessing Avenue.READ MORE: Former South Jersey Caretaker Facing Additional Charges For Allegedly Sexually Assaulting Severely Impaired Teen Patient
+It happened by the Francis Myers Recreation Center on the 5800 block of Kingsessing Avenue.READ MORE: Report: Joel Embiid's MRI Reveals Bone Bruise, No Structural Damage To Left Knee

 Gunfire erupted just before 8 p.m. on Friday.
 A 17-year-old boy was shot and killed.